TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/WEB.PortSwigger/XEE - XML external entity injection.md

 Analysis:
 	![[Pasted image 20240929090140.png]]

-- first thought is maybe this is not taking XML but try to convert via burp to JSON / XML format
+- first thought is maybe this is not taking XML but try to convert via burp to JSON / XML format (content type converter extension must be installed)
 	![[Pasted image 20240929090035.png]]

 	- If the API accepts JSON or other content we will change it to XML.
-If the expected is returned --> it's parsing XML so we can inject
+If the expected output is returned --> it's parsing XML so we can inject
 	![[Pasted image 20240929090318.png]]

 - if it will not accept none of the mentioned above formats we will use XInclude function: